sirin-koca/TabulAI-Data-Science-Project/Readme.md

 ![img_1.png](images/wireframe.png)

 ## Acknowledgments
-- We thank to all the supportive and inspirational resources, sponsors, the research-team and our supervisor.
+This project received a Grade **A** as part of my Bachelor Thesis at OsloMet, developed in collaboration with SINTEF.
+Special thanks to my team members, Ahmet and Emma, and our supervisor for their guidance and support.

 ## References
 - [enRichMyData](https://www.sintef.no/en/projects/2022/enrichmydata/)